ajrichards/htsint/README.rst

 Purpose
 =======

-HTSInt (High-Througput Sequencing INTegrate) is a Python package principally used to create gene sets that are used in sequencing studies.
-Annotation data are integrated through the creation of gene sets.
-HTSInt also serves as a general purpose library to study gene expression.
-The target audience for HTSInt are developers that piece together high-throughput sequencing (HTS) pipelines.
+``htsint`` (High-Througput Sequencing INTegrate) is a Python package principally used to create gene sets that are used in sequencing studies.
+Annotation data are integrated through the creation of gene sets.  ``htsint`` also serves as a general purpose library to study gene expression.
+The target audience for ``htsint`` are developers that piece together high-throughput sequencing (HTS) pipelines.
 The software in its current form is an API library and because HTS pipelines have different goals with many varied tasks required to achieve these goals, a flexible library in a scripting language commonly used in bioinformatics was selected.
 One important aspect of this project is to provide both abstracted functions for non-Python programmers as well as convenient means to enable a higher levels of customization.
-The main functions included in HTSInt are:
+The main functions included in ``htsint`` are:

   * BLAST mapping
   * Gene Ontology queries